 - Lab Grown diamonds are so new and technologically advanced, and some do not understand that they are exactly the same as mined diamonds.

 The Pros of Peridot:

 - Bright and unique, breaking from tradition — looks great with other vivid colors or white!

 - The August Birthstone could be more significant and sentimental to those who were born in August

 - Most gems are lab grown these days, which makes them ethically sourced!

 - Less expensive than diamonds, depending on the four C’s

 The Cons of Peridot:

 - Not as valuable or sought after as diamonds

-- Softer than diamonds, therefore it’s easier to scratch or break them
+- They are softer than diamonds.
+Therefore it’s easier to scratch or break them.